slatedocs/slate/source/includes/_PaymentTransaction.md

 The following URL can be used for credit notification evaluation:
 `POST https://edna.identitymind.com/im/jax/credit/`

-**Note**: The transaction may either be a payment transaction or an account transfer.
+<aside class="notice">The transaction may either be a payment transaction or an account transfer.</aside>

 #### Arguments
 ```code